nathaneastwood/fablore/src/main-story/README.md

 To aid this instruction set, we will use the Squeaker's Christmas story, which was written as part of the Outsider's release, as an example.

-* Copy the content into a markdown file under the `10-outsiders` folder.
+* Copy the content into a markdown file under the `outsiders` folder.
 The name should be written in `hyphen-case-name`, i.e. `squeakers-christmas.md`.
-* Save any images for the story to the `10-outsiders/media`.
+* Save any images for the story to the `outsiders/media`.
 Images should be converted to `.webp` format.
 File names should have the story's name followed by a number which follows the order they appear in the story, i.e. `squeakers-christmas-1.webp`.
 * If available, add the narrated YouTube video to the very bottom of the file.
 * Replace any non-standard ligatures such as `“`, `”`, `‘`, `’`, `-`, `…` with the standard ones `"`, `"`, `'`, `'`, `-` and `...`.
 * Replace any horizontal bars with `---` which creates a horizontal bar using markdown.